34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Helix Sleep

 This DTC mattress brand came on the scene in late 2015 to make buying the right mattress easier.
-Since then, they’ve been heaped with praise from publications striving to find the best mattress for all types of sleepers.
+Since then, they’ve been praised by publications striving to find the best mattress for all types of sleepers.

 With that, they can capture important unique information that helps them create personalized email marketing campaigns that can push potential customers over the line for this higher ticket purchase.